kennethpgreen/sorting-342-groups/README.md

 - nets.txt

-To run the program, cd into the repo and run python3 sorting.py The algorithm will use the test data to start.
+To run the program, cd into the repo and run python3 sorting.py Continue to run the program until a "Done" message is displayed or until there is only one unmatched group.
+The algorithm will never work if it's not possible to pair all the groups or if it's impossible for a group to get one of their preferences.
+The algorithm will use the test data to start.
 Replace the data in class.txt and nets.txt with the desired data to sort.